pequet/dls-submodules-commit-workflow/memory-bank/product-context.md

     *   Users are comfortable with the command line.
     *   Users are working in a Unix-like environment (macOS, Linux, WSL) where Bash is available.
     *   Users have Git installed and configured.
+    *   For AI features, users have `vibe-tools` installed and configured.
     *   Users are motivated to streamline their development workflow and reduce repetitive tasks.

 ## 6. Success Metrics (Product-Focused)